 The Deputy Controller (Training) (DCT) is responsible for all aspects of unit training, from weekly sessions which maintain or add to member skills, to organising and placing members on external courses.
 The DCT also has responsibility for maintaining the skills gatabse, which records the training courses and competencies of all unit members.

 The Deputy Controller (Administration) (DCA) is directly responsible for the following administrative functions of the unit: Managing all health records and membership files; financial and equipment management, as well as commanding the unit during operations as directed by the Controller; and to assist the Controller in all aspects of Unit management.

 The Deputy Controller (Operations) (DCO) is directly responsible for the Operational functions of the unit, in particular the following: operational readiness of the Unit – including the readiness levels for all vehicles, communications and equipment and vehicles; individual and collective training, command the Unit during operations, as directed by the Controller; and to assist the Controller in aspects of Unit management.

-Section Officers are senior members who have a specialised role within the unit.
-These people work as training officers, financial officers, quartermasters and duty officers.
+Section Leaders are senior members who have a specialised role within the unit.